-I’ve been dabbling in programming for a while, but only fell in love with it quite recently after being introduced to coding contests.
+I really fell in love with programming after being introduced to coding contests in high school.
 The best thing about it is the enormous number of possibilities it opens up.
 Got ten million points of data from your physics lab to analyze?
 No problem!
 Need to solve a twenty-seventh-order partial differential equation?
 Sure thing!
 Want to generate hundreds of modern artworks because you’re too lazy to do your art homework?
 Why the heck not!
 Those who know how to code can do millions of calculations in the blink of an eye; tasks that would have taken years to do by hand can be completed in mere seconds.
 It’s a real superpower, and the exhilaration of using it is like no other.

 Ah, the IOI.
 Months of grinding problems and climbing team selection contests led up to that sunny August afternoon when the 787 Dreamliner lifted off with me and my three teammates, Joey, Victor, and Peter, on board.

 In the week that followed, we solved (or at least tried to solve) six incredibly challenging coding problems, toured the state of Ibaraki, survived a magnitude 3 earthquake, and met the best young programmers from around the world.
 I snapped pictures by the seaside, fed the koi in the moat, caught some huge grasshoppers in the park, and stared in wonder at the sharks at the aquarium (!!).
 I folded the scrap paper and problem statements into origami fishies.
 I listened to Joey complain that there were no extra snacks, made fun of Victor for not being done his summer homework, and had to entertain Peter with math problems when he was bored.
 All too soon, I was heading back to Toronto with a silver medal in the pocket of my camera bag, wishing the dream could have lasted just a little longer.